 On the other hand, while floor steam cleaners are most often used for carpets, they can be used for other types of flooring as well.
 Investing in a high-powered, adjustable model will allow you to clean, not only your carpets, but can even get the oil stains out of your garage floor.
 The major disadvantage of floor steam cleaners is that they require deft handling.
 Improper use or employing a machine that has fallen into disrepair can damage your floors.
 Your floors will also have to be protected as they dry after the cleaning, although most dry after 2-6 hours.

 Hardwood and laminate floors are not only classic, elegant installations, they’re also the easiest to maintain and clean.
 The first, big step you can do is simply to sweep or vacuum the floor regularly – although if you’re vacuuming, use a soft brush extension.
 There are expensive floor cleaners out there, but vinegar and water can work just as well on laminate flooring.
 Whatever you use, try the cleaning solution on a small, inconspicuous area the first time before proceeding to the rest of the floor.
 If you’re in doubt, the flooring manufacturer is usually the best source of advice.
 If they try to sell you an expensive cleaning product, however, watch out for a scam.
 These cleaning products are often unnecessary.

 Hardwood floors usually require nothing more than water, unless your hardwood has been stained.
 The biggest danger with hardwood flooring is moisture damage, so use the water or cleaning solution as sparingly as possible when cleaning your floor.

-Need to find a pro for your Cleaning Project?Find Pros
+Ready to start your Cleaning Project?Find Pros

 The First Step of Floor Cleaning is Choosing Your Floor